 Intentional Peer Support Founder Shery Mead defines peer support as “a system of giving and receiving help founded on key principles of respect, shared responsibility, and mutual agreement of what is helpful.”

-Peer support specialists can have a number of roles to help clients, according to the Substance Abuse and Mental Health Services Administration.
+A peer support specialist can have a number of roles to help clients, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The main role is as a mentor, using one-on-one meetings to help clients overcome their issues.
 But some peer support specialists may work in call centers or facilitate group therapy.

 Peer Support and Its Effects

 Peer support not only benefits individuals with mental illnesses but also society as a whole.
-According to Health Affairs, individuals spent $201 billion on health care treatment for mental disorders in 2013, the most of any illness in the United States.
+According to PR Newswire, individuals spent $225 billion on health care treatment for mental disorders in 2019.

 Peer support counseling has proven to be effective, with Mental Health America noting a number of studies that show peer support produces many positive results.